Jacob Meyers Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the fourth-best in MLB.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9 to pace the league.

-- The Blue Jays' 3.91 team ERA ranks ninth across all league pitching staffs.
+- The Blue Jays have a 3.83 team ERA that ranks ninth among all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 82 total home runs at a clip of 1.3 per game (third-most in the league).
+- Blue Jays pitchers combine to give up 84 total home runs at a clip of 1.3 per game (third-most in the league).

 © 2023 Data Skrive.
 All rights reserved.